kimberlythegeek/code-challenge/README.md

 # Coding Challenge for Reputation Loop

+> _This is in a public repo, so I have removed my private API key from the above url and instead google's embed feature for the map_
+> _I did this as a skills assessment for a PHP developer position_

 [www.acodeabove.com/code-challenge](http://www.acodeabove.com/code-challenge)

 _Note: The code in this repository is set up to run on localhost._